1337-server/BG-Remover/README.md

 ### Flask web app

 ```
-python -m runtimes.flask_app.app
+python -m runtimes.flask.app
 ```

-The factory (`runtimes.flask_app.app:create_app`) works for local development and production servers such as Gunicorn.
+The factory (`runtimes.flask.app:create_app`) works for local development and production servers such as Gunicorn.
 The refreshed UI now includes:

 * **Drag & drop uploads** with instant previews and support for multiple images per run.
 * A **live preview panel** that streams results, provides per-image downloads, and mirrors the structured activity log.